-The identification and on the ground surveying of a route down through Cornwall is complete and a guidebook has been written and is now available.
-The earth energy lines dowsed by Hamish Miller again form the guiding principle for this journey which begins at the cliff top, Carn Lês Boel close to Land’s End.
+The identification and on the ground surveying of a route down through Cornwall is complete and guidance notes have been written and are now available as a free downloadable pdf.
+The earth energy lines dowsed by Hamish Miller and Paul Broadhurst again form a guiding principle for this journey which begins at the cliff top, Carn Lês Boel close to Land’s End.

 As with the route between Brentor and Glastonbury we have avoided main roads in developing the pilgrimage through Cornwall, with stretches of walking on minor roads where necessary and much of the route utilizing public footpaths and moorland with open access.

 To whet the appetite we have added galleries with photographs of places of interest along the way to the website, whilst the symbolic maps drawn by Simon Prince (top of this page) represent the approximate route we have chosen to follow through Cornwall.